 Neha Rathi is the primary front-end developer for Flow, Sidewalk Labs‘ mobility subsidiary.
 Before joining Flow, Neha worked on Google Maps in San Francisco.
 At Google, she was responsible for the “popular times” feature as well as keyboard exploration, a screen-reader-compatible tool that makes Maps more accessible for visually impaired users.

-Neha holds a B.S. in Computer Science and M.S. in Human-Computer Interaction.
+Neha holds a B.S. in Computer Science and M.S. in Human-Computer Interaction from Carnegie Mellon University.
 In her free time, she enjoys running, cooking, and traveling.

 How to Build Products for the Blind?